teambit/docs/docs/tutorials/bit-angular-tutorial.md

 >Bit is storing the source code of the component, but the code should still remain in your version control system (VCS) such as your Git repository.

-Bit has a large collection of compilers that are open sourced and maintained by Bit team.
-In addition, the community is suggesting compilers that you can use by searching Bit collections.
+Bit has a large collection of compilers that are open source and maintained by the Bit team.
+In addition, the community has created compilers that you can use by searching [Bit collections](https://bit.dev/).

 For building the Angular component, you'll need the [Angular compiler](https://bit.dev/bit/envs/compilers/angular).
 This compiler is based on [ng-packager](https://github.com/ng-packagr/ng-packagr), the same tool used by Angular CLI to bundle packages to npm.